EU agency to review safety of newer contraceptive pills

 LONDON The European Medicines Agency is to review the safety of third and fourth-generation combined oral contraceptives to decide if there is a need to restrict their use.

-Monday's move followed a request by France, where authorities have already taken steps to reduce use of the drugs in favor of second-generation birth control pills.
+Monday's move followed a request by France, where authorities have already taken steps to reduce use of the drugs in favour of second-generation birth control pills.

 But France wants the European Union regulator to restrict their use because of concerns they carry a higher risk of dangerous blood clots.